Category Archives: Royal Relationships

 Grand Duke Sergei Mikhailovich, circa 1900; Credit – Wikipedia

 When Tsesarevich Nicholas broke off his relationship with Mathilde, he asked his twenty-five-year-old first cousin once removed, Grand Duke Sergei Mikhailovich (1869 – 1918), to take care of her.
-From 1894 until the 1917 Russian Revolution, Grand Duke Sergei was Mathilde’s protector and lover and he provided generously for her.
+From 1894 until the 1917 Russian Revolution, Grand Duke Sergei was Mathilde’s protector and lover, providing generously for her.
 Mathilde, who was ambitious, used her connections to the Romanovs to promote her career.
 Grand Duke Sergei was president of the Imperial Theatres Society and used his influence to help promote Mathilde’s career with the Maryinsky Ballet.
 Sergei was devoted to Mathilde but she was not in love with him.
-He never married but he found that Mathilde provided him with a substitute for family life.
+He never married but found that Mathilde provided him with a substitute for family life.
 Sadly, Grand Duke Sergei Mikhailovich was one of the five Romanovs executed by the Bolsheviks with Grand Duchess Elizabeth Feodorovna, born Princess Elisabeth of Hesse and by Rhine, the sister of Empress Alexandra Feodorovna, Emperor Nicholas II’s wife.

 Grand Duke Andrei Vladimirovich in 1900, the year he met Mathilde; Credit – Wikipedia